Predicting Crime#

 So FPR and FNR are just another way of reporting sensitivity and specificity.
 In general, I prefer sensitivity and specificity over FPN and FNR because

-I think “false positive rate” and “false negative rate” are more problematic.
+I find “false positive rate” and “false negative rate” harder to remember.
 For example, “false positive rate” could just as easily mean either

 It is only a convention that the first is called the “false discovery rate” and the second is called “false positive rate”.
 I suspect I am not the only one that gets them confused.